mimblewimble/grin/doc/intro.md

 Let's say you only want to send 2 coins to Carol from the 3 you received from Alice.
 To do this you would send the remaining 1 coin back to yourself as change.
 You generate another private key (say 12) as a blinding factor to protect your change output.
+Carol uses her own private key as before.

-Carol uses her own private key as before:
+    Change output:     12*G + 1*H

-    Your change:  12*G + 1*H
+    Carol's output:    113*G + 2*H

-    Carol:        113*G + 2*H
+What ends up on the blockchain is something very similar to before.

-What ends up on the blockchain is something very similar to before:
+And the signature is again built with the excess value, 97 in this example.

     (12*G + 1*H) + (113*G + 2*H) - (28*G + 3*H) = 97*G + 0*H